 Arguments passed to

-collap()for aggregation across consolidated edges.
+collap()for aggregation across contracted edges.
 The defaults areFUN = fmeanfor numeric columns andcatFUN = fmodefor categorical columns.
 Select columns usingcolsor use argumentcustom = list(fmean = cols1, fsum = cols2, fmode = cols3)to map different columns to specific aggregation functions.
 It is highly recommended to weight the aggregation (usingw = ~ weight_col) by the length/cost of the edges.- recursive

 One of